nymtech/docs/content/30-building-and-running-nym.md

             └── threshold-verificationKey-id=5-attrs=5-n=5-t=3.pem
 ```

-As you can see, the config directory contains configuration files, private, and public keys for multiple components.
+As you can see, the config directory contains configuration files,  as well as private and public keys for multiple components.

 The components are as follows:

 * `ethereum-watchers` watch the Ethereum blockchain for interesting transactions (such as a user piping Nym ERC20 tokens into Nym).
 * `issuers` are Coconut credential issuing authorities.
 * `nodes` are Tendermint blockchain nodes.
-* `providers` are (dummy) external service providers
+* `providers` are (dummy) external service providers.

-## Running Nym nodes in Docker
+## Running Nym in Docker

 `docker-compose up -d`